sweet-tooth-clojure/describe/README.md

 function for description details.
 That function should take one argument, which will be the return value of the predicate function.
-For example, you could take advantage of this feature to write a describer that includes the return value of clojure.spec's `explain-data`:
+For example, you could take advantage of this feature to write a rule that includes the return value of clojure.spec's `explain-data`:

 ```clojure